THIS GENERATION’S FAMILY VOICE FROM JANE AUSTEN’S CHAWTON

 The Regency Experience weekend, Scotland

-Whether you want to follow my weekly stories, support the vital work of preserving this irreplaceable Austen and Chawton family heritage, or experience Jane's world in person, I invite you to join me.
+Whether you want to follow my weekly stories, support the vital work of preserving this irreplaceable Austen and Chawton family heritage, or discover Jane Austen's untold family stories and heritage in person, I invite you to join me.

 Weekly stories, family heritage, memories, photos and artifacts.